Turnip-Labs/bta-example-mod-archive/README.md

 A babric mod for BTA with examples of:
 - items, tools, food items, custom items and armor
-- blocks, portals and dimension
+- blocks, portals and dimensions
-- trees
+- trees (giant mushrooms)
 - recipes, mixins, invokers and accessors
 Future plans include entities and custom worldgen.